pjungwir/temporal-databses-theory-and-postgres-2024/slides.md

 Note:

-- This is a simple insert.
+- Then we add this new record.
 - Pretty simple: it works if it doesn't contradict any existing rows.